-Ukrainian companies shall be registered according to applicable Ukrainian Entrepreneurship Laws:

-- Ukrainian privately owned IT companies, registered and operating in Ukraine; - Start-ups and groups of initiative in the process to register the IT company under Ukraine legislation (registration shall take place before contract signature).

-• In case the application is submitted by CGC:

-- The main applicant is a Moldovan or Ukrainian privately owned IT company; - Co-applicants from private sector are operating in any industry sector in both countries except: catering services providing only alcoholic beverages; casinos, gambling and similar activities; construction/purchase of residential and commercial space for housing/sales; gas stations; production and distribution of tobacco products; sales and service of cars; - Co-applicants can also be an Association, Governmental Agency, LPA, school, hospital, University or other research institution, other institutions representing public, private and/or associative sectors from Moldova or Ukraine; - The entities forming the CGC have no shared economic and financial interest; one company/institution is not owning shares or other interest in the other company/institution in the same CGC and this applies for the entire CGC independently from the number of participating companies/institutions;

-- The Applicants (and co-applicants) must not possess outstanding debts in terms of public contributions; - The Applicants (and co-applicants) must not have accumulated losses above the equity value; - The Applicants and individual owners have not been convicted for crimes connected to business operations.
+- The main Applicants are legal private sector entities from ICT sector of Moldova (or mixed groups).
+Moldovan companies shall be registered (or be in process to be registered) under the applicable Moldovan Entrepreneurship Law: - Moldovan privately owned IT companies, registered and operating in Moldova; - Start-ups and groups of initiative in the process to register the IT company under Moldovan legislation (registration shall take place before contract signature). - In case the application is submitted by CGC: - The main applicant is a Moldovan privately owned IT company; - Co-applicants from private sector are operating in any industry sector in both countries except: catering services providing only alcoholic beverages; casinos, gambling and similar activities; construction/purchase of residential and commercial space for housing/sales; gas stations; production and distribution of tobacco products; sales and service of cars; - Co-applicants can also be an Association, Governmental Agency, LPA, school, hospital, University or other research institution, other institutions representing public, private and/or associative sectors from Moldova; - The entities forming the CGC have no shared economic and financial interest; one company/institution is not owning shares or other interest in the other company/institution in the same CGC and this applies for the entire CGC independently from the number of participating companies/institutions; - The Applicants (and co-applicants) must not possess outstanding debts in terms of public contributions; - The Applicants (and co-applicants) must not have accumulated losses above the equity value; - The Applicants and individual owners have not been convicted for crimes connected to business operations.